natescherer/ankermake-m5-prusaslicer-tuning/README.md

 # Introduction

+> [!IMPORTANT]
+> This repository is being archived as I have replaced my AnkerMake M5 with a Prusa Core One.
+If someone is interested in taking this repo over, please reach out via my socials in my profile.
+Thanks!

 This repository contains opinionated instructions for how to tune in a AnkerMake M5 3D printer for use with PrusaSlicer 2.6+, as well as some pre-calibrated filament profiles and custom print settings optimized for quality.

 ## Prerequisites